Most of my copywriting work deals directly with personal clients who are in the industrial safety and manufacturing sector. It’s what I know best.

 But because we are two distinct entities, there needs to be some agreement on working parameters.
 You have your way and I mine.
 Some considerations are negotiable.
 But not all.

 The key word above in the title is ‘collaborate’.
 Understand that I’m not an order taker.
 If you want cheap words from an amateur word wrangler … you can stop reading now.
+One of the content mills might be a better fit for you.
 If you’re willing to work as a team and pay for professional work, read on.

 I prefer direct access to the client and their SMEs

 I’ve worked with marketing agencies that kept the end client hidden under a cloak of secrecy.
 They’re afraid the client might ditch them and hire the writer directly.
 But it’s actually unfounded, at least with me.
 So, why do I prefer direct access to your client and their SMEs?